 A platelet aggregation test requires a blood sample.
 The sample will be examined to see how the platelets are distributed through the plasma.
 Plasma is the liquid part of the blood.
-The lab technician will also add certain chemicals to your blood sample to test how quickly your platelets form a clot.
+A lab technician will add certain chemicals to your blood sample to test how quickly your platelets form a clot.

 - excessive bleeding